Nina S. Mounts

 Research Interests

 I am interested in children’s social development from childhood through adolescence.
 Primarily, I am interested in parent-child and peer relationships.
 Most recently, I have been examining linkages between parenting and peer relationships by exploring the ways in which parents manage the peer relationships of young adolescents.
 I also have an interest in peer influence processes during adolescence.
+I am especially interested in understanding these issues across ethnically diverse groups of adolescents.

 Frequently Taught Classes